Why is Cybersecurity So Vital to Your Business?

 The description criteria is information intended for use by management when designing and describing the cybersecurity risk management program in order for CPAs to report on management’s description of how sensitive data is handled.

-Organizations may use the 2017 Trust Services Criteria as control criteria, which is commonly used to evaluate the effectiveness of a company’s cyber security controls.
+Organizations may use the Trust Services Criteria (formerly Principles) as control criteria, which is commonly used to evaluate the effectiveness of a company’s cyber security controls.
 CPAs may also choose to use this criteria to examine and evaluate the effectiveness of the controls.

 Attestation Guide for CPAs